opensearch-project/documentation-website/_security/configuration/index.md

 If you don't want to use the plugin, see [Disable security]({{site.url}}{{site.baseurl}}/security/configuration/disable).

-The security plugin has several default users, roles, action groups, permissions, and settings for OpenSearch Dashboards that use kibana in their names.
+The Security plugin has several default users, roles, action groups, permissions, and settings for OpenSearch Dashboards that use kibana in their names.
 We will change these names in a future release.
 {: .note }